Collocations for name - noun

 PHRASES

-sb''s name is mud
+sb's name is mud

 3. famous person/thing

-They are a big name in the world of rock music.
+He is a big name in the world of rock music.

-They are a big name in the world of rock music.
+He is a big name in the world of rock music.